AY2324S2-CS2103T-T14-2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `delete 1` would return “Successfully deleted patient NAME’s data” for the patient at index 1.
+* `delete 1` returns “Successfully deleted patient NAME’s data” for the patient at index 1.

 ### Deleting a specific patient using name and phone number : `delete-p`